 Definitions, Historical Facts and Artists in This Genre As I'm sure you know by now I write a lot of art reviews.
 Last week, three artists who asked me to write one for them described themselves as "Self-Taught" artists.
 After some discussion, we concluded they actually aren't "Self-Taught" and we chose a more appropriate way to describe them and their art.
 In my … [Read more...]

 For most artists I know writing their Artist's Statement can be extremely painful.
-This article offers you the basic important principles and makes it quick and easy for you.
-I encourage you to follow these guidelines when writing your artist's statement.
+This article offers you the basic important guidelines and makes it quick and easy for you.
+I encourage you to follow these suggestions when writing your artist's statement.
 If you want more useful information, I offer links to related articles at the end of this article.
-This article includes … [Read more...]
+This article … [Read more...]

 Scams Aimed at Artists